 What is the question!!!????
 Say you are studying the effectiveness of a vaccine against some pathogen.
 What is the question?
 Too many times we get wrapped up in the specifics.
 The details.
 The minutia.
 We forget WHY we are doing this in the first place.
 In this case, I would…

-KEW Episode 103: Human Pros and Cons.
-We’re not as ‘evolved’ as we think.
+Human Pros and Cons.
+We’re Not as Evolved as We Think.

 As we conduct the great KEW acid tests I have to establish a baseline.
 In this episode I want to touch on a few elements of the ‘human personality’ and our ‘global value system’ that I think we can improve on.
 I think humans are great, but there are a…